worryzyy/cf-anytomarkdown/README.md

    ```

 4. **Configure Environment Variables**:

-   - Set the `API_BASE_URL` to your deployed Worker URL in the Vercel project settings.
+   - Set the `VITE_API_BASE_URL` to your deployed Worker URL in the Vercel project settings.

 #### Complete Deployment